roll-w/lampray/README.md

 > Current support command line arguments:
 > - `--config`, `-c`: Specify the configuration file to use.
-    > Default will try find `lampray.conf` in the current directory and the
+    > Default will try find `lampray.toml` in the current directory and the
     > `conf` directory under the working directory.

 By default, the application will start on port `5100`.
 And database